sleslein/you-dont-know-js-group/foreword-preface-ch1.md

 ## Preface

+### Shea

 - Note JavaScript the Good Parts!
 Informed much of my JS view
 - Note History and how JS was created.
 [Fireship.io video](https://fireship.io/courses/javascript/intro-history/)
 -

 ## Chapter 1: What is JavaScript

+### Shea

+- Interesting the JS which run on your machine/browser is only an implemenation of the standard
+- Language Specification...
+  - "Don't break the web"
+  - DevTools/console aren't completely consistent with JS spec... just "js friendly" tools
+  -